-49 AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
+49 AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para 85.
+See also AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
 20, para.
 5.

 50 Under to the AComHPR, restrictions may be enacted in the interest of "national security, the safety, health, ethics and rights and freedoms of others"; under the ACHR, "national security, public safety or public order, or to protect public health or morals or the rights or freedom of others"; and under the ECHR, "national security or public safety, for the prevention of disorder or crime, for the protection of health or morals or for the protection of the rights and freedoms of others."